 Amazon’s Choice – Ninja AF161 Max XL Air Fryer

-If you prefer name brands, who hasn’t heard of Ninja?
+If you prefer name popular brands, who hasn’t heard of Ninja?
 This company has earned a good reputation for quality, and their XL air fryer seems to live up to it.
-With well over 1,000 consumer reviews online, its average rating is a very respectable 4.7.
+With well over 10,000 consumer reviews online, its average rating is a very respectable 4.7.

 The Ninja does not include presets, but many people don’t care.
 To me, presets (of any kind) aren’t very reliable because there are always variables such as the amount or the temperature of food you load in an appliance.
-The Ninja costs about $20 more than the Cosori, so if you love presets, go with the Cosori!
+The Ninja costs only a little more than the Cosori, so if you love presets, go with the Cosori!

 One feature you do get on the Ninja is a maximum temperature of up to 450 degrees.
 Most air fryers range only up to 400 degrees.
 That higher heat level can be helpful for getting the crispiest exterior possible, as well as to cook food faster.

-On balance the Cosori and Ninja are very similar, and as mentioned before, the price difference is only about $20.
+On balance the Cosori and Ninja are very similar, and as mentioned before, the price difference is only a few dollars.
 The Ninja is a good choice for you if you aren’t a big fan of presets, and you’re more comfortable buying a well-known brand name.

 NuWave Brio Air Fryer

 One very popular “as seen on TV” model is made by Nuwave Brio.
-Though not one of my favorites, this model has a decent number of online reviews and rates fairly well.
-I know some of those owners personally, and they are all very pleased with the NuWave.
+Though not one of my favorites, this model has a tremendous number of online reviews and rates very well.
+I know a few of those owners personally, and they are all very pleased with the NuWave.